 With art there doesn't necessarily have to be a narrative, there is no narrative in abstract art.
-Abstract Expressionism was a movement, where it was based on colour, opposition, its form, and was very much about capturing sentiments, or a feeling.
-It wasn't about telling a story, or about painting an image of a setting or something that we see every day.
-And that was what was beautiful and rare about abstract expressionism or abstraction in general.
+Abstract Expressionism was a movement, where it was based on colour, opposition, form, and was very much about capturing sentiment or expressing feelings.
+It wasn't about telling a story, or about painting an image of a setting, or something that we see every day.
+This is what was beautiful and rare about abstract expressionism, or abstraction in general.
 However, narrative can play a very important part in art, the narrative tells a story, and gives the viewer an idea of exactly what is going on in the painting.
-When we look at certain paintings from history, particularly around the Victorian period, many of these paintings have a narrative, they're either telling stories of Greek mythology, of royalty, the upper classes, or even the lower classes in different settings and different situations.
-And it basically captures a frame of how people lived during that time.
+When we look at certain paintings from history, particularly around the Victorian period, many of these paintings have a narrative, they're either telling stories of Greek mythology, Royalty, the upper classes, or even the lower classes in different settings and different situations.
+It basically captured a frame of how people lived during those times.

-In the modern-day, our narrative comes from many different areas.
+In the modern-day, our narrative comes from many different places.
 If we take Banksy, for instance, his work has a very strong anecdote, which flows through it.
 We see this in the murals that he paints onto walls via stencil.
 With these paintings, his narrative is very much of the political and social agenda of the time.
-He pushes his personal political views, through the artwork.
+He expresses his personal political views through the artwork.
 Although it's not entirely just about him preaching.
 He tries to raise awareness of situations, often with a comical twist.
-His early work in Bristol was very much about the growth of government surveillance on the public.
-So there were some of his famous pieces, like for instance- the one he did outside a public phone box, he painted two police officers listening in to the phone box so they could hear every conversation in there.
+His early work in Bristol was very much about the growth of government surveillance.
+If we look at some of his famous pieces, for instance- the one he did outside a public phone box, he painted two police officers listening in to the phone box so they could hear every conversation in there.
 Indeed those early works were extremely powerful and riddled with social commentary.
 His most recent works have all been climate-based, and that is the genius of Banksy that he can tap into how people feel, what is important in society, and make people connect with his work so that they see value in it.
 He finds a way of producing the art that celebrates or castigates the world we live in, it's always an equal measure; a balance if you like.
 Banksy attains a new record for a painting at Auction - so he shreds the piece in front of everyone - Balance.

 Banksy's famous Phone Box

-Again, this is a difficult concept for people to accept, but that is the value of true creativity.
-You must count the years of training, the years of struggle to be recognised or accepted, the years of honing a craft.
+Again, this is a difficult concept for people to accept, but that is the value of true creativity and popularity.
+You always have to count the years that the artist spent training, the years of struggle to be recognised or accepted, the years of honing a craft.
 In Van Gogh's case that never happened in his lifetime, he died thinking himself a failure having only sold one painting in his lifetime.
-One of the true tragedies of the art world.
+This is one of the true tragedies of the art world.
 You must consider that every canvas is stared at, sweated over, scraped off and started again, thrown across a room in some cases.
 I remember an anecdote about Francis Bacon who had been torturing himself over a canvas for weeks, changing it, starting over, constantly fighting with the tones and colours in it.
 In the end, he conceded defeat and went to the pub where he asked his friend to go to the studio and destroy the painting by cutting it up and removing it from the stretcher.
 On his return to the studio, he was horrified to see the painting still there, he asked his friend why he hadn't done what he asked, his friend replied, he had and the painting was in a bin bag outside, when Bacon looked at what was in there, it was a painting that was completed and ready to go for sale.
 Needless to say, the friend was thoroughly castigated for the mistake, and Bacon returned to the Pub to further drown his sorrows.

 Once a painting is made.
-It is impossible to replicate it exactly, it is unique.
-And although an artist may do variants of a theme that does not necessarily mean that they will be able to copy each painting exactly.
-So the value in art can take many different forms.
-And although a painting may not physically be of great significant value.
-We can see that the concept, along with the artist, and the marriage of those two things, can produce the most incredible and important, social, and economic works.
-Works that will captivate audiences for generations just as the truly great artists always have.
+It is impossible to replicate it exactly, it is truly unique.
+And although an artist may do variants of a theme, that does not necessarily mean that they will be able to copy each painting exactly.
+The value in art can take many different forms and although a painting may not physically be of great significant value, we can see that a great concept along with a true and steady brush, and the marriage of those two things, can produce the most incredible and important, social, and economically valuable art.
+We're talking about works that will captivate audiences for generations, just as the truly great artists always have.